 Heather Hall (Mathematics)

-Laura Haygood (English Language Arts, Theatre, Speech and Debate)
+Laura Haygood (English Language Arts, Speech and Debate)

 Laura Haygood retired in 2014 from a 30 year career as a public high school theatre, speech and English teacher.
 Upon retiring, she moved to Wimberley with her husband Marc.
 She has continued teaching at the college level.
 She teaches speech at San Antonio College with the Alamo Colleges District and served as a supervisor for student teachers at Texas State University Theatre Education program for several years.
-In 2017 she began serving as the Director of Religious Eduction at San Marcos Unitarian Universalist Fellowship on a quarter time basis.
-She is very much looking forward to working with the students at Blanco River Academy.
+She has enjoyed working with the students at Blanco River Academy since 2018.
 The educational concepts promoted by the school are in line with her philosophy of education.
 Through reading, writing, projects and discussion she hopes to provide an educational environment that is exciting, creative and fulfilling for Blanco River Academy students.

 Jackie Morgan (Science & PE)